We Tried Huda Beauty's Ube Makeup Collection — & We Have Thoughts

 Ahead, we're sharing our unfiltered thoughts on each item from Huda Beauty’s viral ube-inspired range, and whether they are actually wearable IRL.

-“Here’s the thing: I grew up thinking that purple is a color that’d never work for me.
+“Here’s the thing: I grew up thinking that purple is a colour that’d never work for me.
 I came to this conclusion after much trial and error with purple prom dresses and lavender eye shadows, both of which added a yellow pallidness to my skin.
-So imagine my surprise when I dusted on a layer of the Easy Bake Setting Powder in Ube Birthday Cake, $39, and witnessed my skin become instantly brighter and more even.
-The powder had a slightly intimidating neon periwinkle color in the box, but on my cool-toned, light-medium skin, it added an almost imperceptible shade of icy pink.
-Kattan recommends applying this powder to the undereye area; doing so did fade away some of my discoloration and dullness.
+So imagine my surprise when I dusted on a layer of the Easy Bake Setting Powder in Ube Birthday Cake, £34, and witnessed my skin become instantly brighter and more even.
+The powder had a slightly intimidating neon periwinkle colour in the box, but on my cool-toned, light-medium skin, it added an almost imperceptible shade of icy pink.
+Kattan recommends applying this powder to the under eye area; doing so did fade away some of my discolouration and dullness.
 Packed with vitamin E and rice starch powder, the product took away my shine and set my makeup with a flattering, slightly blurred look all night.
 I’m so glad I gave this purple powder a chance.

 AdvertisementADVERTISEMENT

-“I also loved the Ube Cream Blush Filter, $23, which came with a doe-foot applicator that disperses the perfectly sized tiny dot for blending.
+“I also loved the Ube Cream Blush Filter, £24, which came with a doe-foot applicator that disperses the perfectly sized tiny dot for blending.
 Though the blush looked lilac when I first applied it on my cheeks, it transformed into pale pink once I blended it with a brush.
-No complaints here, as the color looked so angelic and added a delicate flush to my cheeks.
+No complaints here, as the colour looked so angelic and added a delicate flush to my cheeks.

 AdvertisementADVERTISEMENT